stealjobbs/chutiyappa-jr-bot/README.md

 DB folder contains database files

-Best practice: Create your own tele bot, update config files and you are good to goooo.
+Best practice: Create your own tele bot, update DB/config.json and you are good to goooo.